Bhumi-2/forecast-studio-interactive-time-series-dashboard/README.md

 ## License Notice

 The UI template (Material Dashboard React) is MIT licensed.
-✔ You may keep and push `LICENSE.md` exactly as provided.
-✔ Fully allowed for personal, academic, and commercial usage.
+Fully allowed for personal, academic, and commercial usage.

 ---